conersteen19/saturn/4102_notes.md

 	- This could still be O(n^2) if all points are in runway.
 You can get around this with geometry.
 Progress up from y order and only check the next 7 points above it to see if less than delta- everything else must be too far!

 This algorithm is efficient besides the point you will need to calculate a base case and sort the values by x and y.
 It runs as T(n) = 2T(n/2) + Θ(n) which tells us it is Θ(nlogn) by the master theorem.

+### Example: Quickselect

+The issue with Quicksort is the worst case.
+If we could use a median to regularly split our list in the middle we can enforce better run time.
+Quickselect has the same problem and has to do with finding the smallest item in a list.

+Problem: given a list of numbers and value i, select the value x which is larger than exactly i - 1 elements.

+Divide and conquer like so:
+- Divide: select element p, Partition(P)
+- Conquer: if i = index of p, done!  if i < index of p, recurse left.
+Else recurse right.
+(Only one recursive call!)
+- Combine: Nothing!

+We need to decide how to choose our pivot element.
+If we take the logic we took above we will be stuck with the same time (Θ(nlogn)).
+Randomized selection works pretty well but we can do better.

+### Example: Median of Medians

+Used to find something close to the median in Θ(n) time.
+Promises that it is 30% < x < 70% of all values.
+Done by:

+- Split list into sublists of chunks of 5
+- Find median of each chunk with insertion sort (20 comparisons)
+- Return median of medians

+This leads to a asymptotic Θ(nlogn) approach but has large constants i.e. isn't great for small lists.
+Random is generally better but at the worst case isn't.

+Run time for (comparison-based) sorting algos will ALWAYS be worse than or equal to Θ(nlogn)!
+Proof can be done by decision tree: take the depth of the tree and prove asymptotic relationship.

+## Trees

+Trees are a common data structure with common problems.
+Trees are defined as having children and only one parent in a linear like structure with a root note.
+A spanning tree of graph G is a subgraph that contains every vertex and is also still a tree.
+Involves removing a subset of edges to find optimal connections.
+It is more common to find the minimum cost of a spanning tree.

+### Example: Kruskal's Algo

+Kruskal's Algo involved building one tree and making the tree one bigger by adding the next best node (smallest weight).
+Each edge added will connect to two trees and should be checked for cycles.
+This works by building a forest-i.e. taking edges that are most efficient without care if they are connected to the existing tree.
+It then checks for loops and picks the next shortest node.
+Uses a priority queue to check edges Θ(Elog(V)) for edges and find and unioin run in Θ(E(2f(V) + u(V))) which makes the overall algo O(V^3) (assuming find and union linear time).

+In the past we have used Disjointed Sets to do the creation of sets and merging for us.
+Time to figure out how.

+We want to support makeSet(int n) to make n independent sets, findSet(int i) that checks what set i belongs to, and union(int i, int j) merges the sets containing i and j.
+Can be implemented with other data structures but this ex uses arrays.

+- makeSet(int n): make array of size n with labels for that set stored in each index.
+The label must be an element of the set that label is referencing, but labels can represent more than one value.
+Linear.
+- findSet(int i): Look at index i.
+If there return it, otherwise set i=a\[i\] and repeat.
+Linear if you have to trace a long way but can be constant if lucky.
+- union(int i, int j): findSet(i) and findSet(j) then change one of those labels to match the other.
+Constant to change labels but 2\*linear to find them.

+This can be optimized by storing the value of the joined arrays to whichever tree is smaller to keep size small.
+You can also path compress by changing values whenever a new node is found higher up to jump some subnodes.

+Union by rank yields Θ(m a(n)) which grows very slow.